The Nose (El Capitan): The Nose

 Jim Bridwell and Jim Stanton climbed the four Stoveleg Crack pitches (5.10c) free in 1968.
 Other pitches of 5.10 had been done free in the 60s.
 In 1975, Ron Kauk, John Bachar and Dale Bard climbed 85% of the route free at 5.11+.
 In 1980 Jardine launched an all-out siege to free climb the route.
 Starting at the bottom and using dozens of fixed ropes to jumar to his high point, he was able to free all the moves up to Camp Four (21 pitches) at 5.11d.
 However, in obvious violation of free climbing convention, he chiseled several hand and footholds to enable a "free" ascent on three distinct, blank pitches.
-After much negative feedback, Ray pulled his ropes and discontinued his attempts.
+After much negative feedback, Jardine pulled his ropes and discontinued his attempts.
 All other climbers at the time felt (as they would today) that in order to totally free climb the Nose, a climber would not only have to free climb the four remaining aid pitches near the top, but also find free variations around the chiseled sections, which has not yet been done.
 In 1991 Brooke Sandahl bolted and then redpointed a variation to the final pitch bolt ladder of the route at 5.12c.
 The next year, he led the pitch above Camp Five free at 5.12d and also placed bolts to protect the Changing Corners pitch.

 Two pitches blocked efforts to free the upper route: the "Great Roof" (now graded 5.13c) and "Changing Corners" (now graded 5.14a/b).
-In 1993, after 7 days of work, Lynn Hill came close to freeing The Nose, making it past the Great Roof and up to Camp VI without falling, stopped only on Changing Corners by a piton jammed in a critical finger hold.
+In 1993, after seven days of work, Lynn Hill came close to freeing The Nose, making it past the Great Roof and up to Camp VI without falling, stopped only on Changing Corners by a piton jammed in a critical finger hold.
 After removing the piton she re-climbed the route from the ground.
-After 4 days of climbing, Hill reached the summit, making her the first person to free climb The Nose.
+After four days of climbing, Hill reached the summit, making her the first person to free climb The Nose.
 A year later, Hill returned to free climb The Nose in a day, this time reaching the summit in just 23 hours and setting a new standard for free climbing on "El Cap."

-In 1998 Scott Burke summitted after 261 days of effort, leading all but the Great Roof, which was toproped free.
-On October 14, 2005, Tommy Caldwell and Beth Rodden became the 3rd and 4th people (and the 1st couple) to free climb The Nose.
-The husband-wife team took 4 days on the ascent, swapping leads with each climber free climbing each pitch, either leading or following.
+In 1998 Scott Burke summitted after 261 days of effort, leading all but the Great Roof, which was toproped, free.
+On October 14, 2005, Tommy Caldwell and Beth Rodden became the third and fourth people (and the first couple) to free climb The Nose.
+The husband-wife team took four days on the ascent, swapping leads with each climber free climbing each pitch, either leading or following.
 Two days later, Caldwell returned to free climb The Nose in less than 12 hours.
 Caldwell returned two weeks later to free climb El Cap twice in a day, completing The Nose with Rodden, then descending and leading Freerider in a combined time of 23 hours 23 minutes.